Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

 After recognition, the servo and buzzer are set up to provide feedback based on the detected color.
 For example, when red is detected, the buzzer will emit a sound.

-For detailed feedback behavior, please refer to  [1.3 Program Outcome](#anchor_1_3)  of this document.
+For detailed feedback behavior, please refer to  [6.1.3 Program Outcome]()  of this document.

-### 1.2 Start and Close the Game
+### 6.1.2 Start and Close the Game

 :::{Note}
 The input command is case-sensitive, and keywords can be auto-completed using the Tab key.
 :::

-(1) Power on the device and, following the instructions in "[Remote Desktop Installation and Connection\1.VNC Installation and Connection](https://docs.hiwonder.com/projects/SpiderPi_Pro/en/latest/docs/6_remote_tool.html#vnc-installation-and-connection)", use the VNC remote connection tool to connect.
+(1) Power on the device and, following the instructions in "[Remote Desktop Installation and Connection\3.1 VNC Installation and Connection]()", use the VNC remote connection tool to connect.

 <img class="common_img" src="../_static/media/chapter_10/section_1/image2.png"  />